On track for an all-star cast headed for disaster…

 Things are not as clear-cut as they seem when a pneumonic plague infected passenger boards a Swiss train.

-Similar to the norm for the 1970s disaster movie genre, the film boasts a fantastic all-star cast.
-With a number of the cast alumni from recent disaster movies including Burt Lancaster, O.J.
+The film boasts a fantastic all-star cast.
+This including a number of the cast alumni from recent disaster movies including Burt Lancaster, O.J.
 Simpson, Richard Harris and actress Ava Gardner.
 Others include Martin Sheen, Lee Strasberg, Sophia Loren, Ann Turkel and Lionel Stander.
 The opening haunting wistful melody and accompanying dramatic score composed by Jerry Goldsmith.

-With the Stockholm bound train leaving the station, the passengers read like a list of Agatha Christie suspects.
-With like a Christie novel, only a handful or two of
+The Stockholm bound train leaves the station, the passengers read like a list of Agatha Christie suspects.
+Like a Christie novel, there’s only a handful or two

 On board there’s (luckily) Dr

 Meanwhile O J Simpson’s priest is rousing the suspicions of a young girl.
-As he smokes and doesnt say his prayers at dinner.
-The infected terrorist is helping out small children (cue the same irritating child actor who appears far too much) and mothers and babies, coughing into food and attacking the singer and her lover (happily after she’s sung her song) despite the terrorist being (and looking) critically ill.
-(And he doesn’t utter a word, not that he needs to.
-It’s all in his performance.)
+As he smokes and doesn’t say his prayers at dinner.
+Meanwhile, the infected terrorist is helping out small children (the same irritating child actor who appears far too much) and mothers and babies, coughing into food and attacking the singer and her lover (happily (?) after she’s sung her song) despite the terrorist being (and looking) critically ill.
+He doesn’t utter a word, not that he needs to.
+It’s all in his performance, daaling.

 Many of the images of this film stay with you.
-Led by poignant moments such as when a passenger faces demons from his past, or dramatic when Sheen’s character shows he’s more than Nicole’s pretty
+These led by poignant moments such as when a passenger faces demons from his past, or dramatic when Sheen’s character shows he’s more than Nicole’s pretty

-toyboy.
-Or more ridiculous scenes primarily those of with Ava Gardner and her witty banter with young Martin Sheen as her young lover.
-With a scene showing Sheen doing a handstand on her bed, in just his undies.
-Leaving you to ponder if Ava Gardner did this film one for the money and two for this show…
+The ridiculous scenes come primarily those of with Ava Gardner and her witty banter with young Martin Sheen as her young lover.
+One scene showing Sheen doing a handstand on her bed, in just his undies.
+This leaving you to ponder if Ava Gardner did this film one for the money and two for this show…

 Weeper Rating: 😦 😦 😦 /10